totpen/some-stuff-about-me/README.md

 # 👋 Hola!
-I'm Agustin, also known as Totti
+I'm Agustin, a.k.a Totti

 ### I'm a data jack-of-all-trades with experience in analytics, ML, and engineering from Buenos Aires, Argentina.